What to expect from Plan B®

 - You have a confirmed or suspected pregnancy

-- You are allergic to it, or to any of the components of its formulation
+- You are allergic to levonorgestrel, or to any of the ingredients in the formulation

 - You have abnormal vaginal bleeding

 For more details, download the abbreviated Plan B® Product Monograph (Part III):Product Monograph (Part III): Plan B® 1.5 mg